mvysny/vaadin-on-kotlin/README.md

 @StatefulTimeout(-1) everywhere and use @PreserveOnRefresh on your UI - stupid.
 * Moronic async API: when async method is called directly from another method in that very SLSB, the method is actually silently called synchronously.
 To call async, you need to inject self and call the method as `self.method()`
-* You cannot inject stuff into Vaadin components, you can make Vaadin component a managed bean but that's just plain weird.
+* You can only inject stuff into UI and View - you cannot inject stuff into arbitrary Vaadin components.
+Well, you can if you make every Vaadin component a managed bean, but that's just plain weird.
 How about having a global val with a getter which produces the correct bean instance on demand?
 * Imagine that you wish to store a class, which is able to access a database, to a session.
 Some sort of cache, perhaps.
 In order to do this
 JavaEE-way, you need to use CDI, annotate the class with @SessionScoped, @Inject some SLSB to it (cause managed beans do not yet have support for